lunayuehuang/OpenAI/README.md

 <img src="./images/ReqestForm_2.png" style="height: 90%; width: 90%;"/>

-you will also be asked to fill out what kind of services you will do with OpenAI, ChatGPT4.0, TurboGPT.
-Dall.E, or others.
+you will also be asked to fill out what kind of services you will do with OpenAI, ChatGPT4.0, GPT Turbo.
+Dall-E, or others.
 Some of these questions are very specific,
 <img src="./images/ReqestForm_3.png" style="height: 90%; width: 90%;"/>

 If your request is approved, you will get an email from Cognitive Service of Azure to welcome you to the Azure OpenAI service.
 Now, you are ready to create the OpenAI resources,